Get Library Books from Any Blair County Library!

 Free Weekly Story Hour for Kids 3-5

-Babies Boogie, our song and dance themed story time for children ages 18 months-3 years, boogies into the library on Thursdays at 10:30 AM until December 15th.
-Babies Boogie will resume on Thursday, February 2nd, 2017.
+Babies Boogie boogies into the library on Thursdays at 10:30 AM.
+Babies Boogie, our song and dance themed story time for children ages 18 months-3 years happens every Thursday until May 11th.
 Walk-ins and new families are always welcome!
 Babies Boogie is free and open to the public, but we ask that a caregiver stay with the child for the duration of the program.

 Ancestry.com Available in the Library